zacharydenton/zach.se/posts/2016-10-06-journey-to-india.markdown

 ---
 title: Journey to India
+excerpt: The story of my trip from San Francisco to Agra.
 ---

 It's been over three years since I posted to this blog, but I finally